-Match the words in the box with the definitions
+Match the words in the box with the definitions.

-b) a small sum of money given to reward the services of people like waiters or taxi drivers;

-c) money paid every month, but referred to as annual earnings paid to professional and managerial staff;

-d) money paid to a professional person, e. g. a doctor or lawyer for advice given;

-e) money paid to a manual worker, usually calculated hourly and paid weekly;

-f) money added to pay, usually as a reward for good work;

-g) money that is paid for extra hours of work;

-h) money earned as a proportion of the goods or services sold by an individual.
+1) salary 4) commission 7) tip

+2) bonus 5) overtime 8) perks

+3) wages 6) fee

+- a) the extra things, such as luncheon vouchers or free medical insurance, over and above the basic pay; - b) a small sum of money given to reward the services of people like waiters or taxi drivers; - c) money paid every month, but referred to as annual earnings paid to professional and managerial staff; - d) money paid to a professional person, e. g. a doctor or lawyer for advice given; - e) money paid to a manual worker, usually calculated hourly and paid weekly; - f) money added to pay, usually as a reward for good work; - g) money that is paid for extra hours of work; - h) money earned as a proportion of the goods or services sold by an individual.